xylium117/codepen-gallery/README.md

 ## License 📝

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as you see fit.

-If you feature any of these projects in your own work, I'd appreciate a shout-out and a link back to this Codepen Gallery.
+---
 Enjoy exploring my Codepen projects, and let's keep creating awesome web experiences together! 🌟🌐